AlesPozar/AlesPozar/README.md

 ###

-<p align="left">Student at University of Ljubljana, Faculty of Computer and Information Science.<br>Currently I’m working on a side project, which I might use as my thesis (for diploma), or at least as a cool linkedin display, of some of my skills I learned on the way.</p>
+<p align="left">Student at University of Ljubljana, Faculty of Computer and Information Science.<br>Currently I’m working on a side project, which I might use as my thesis (for diploma), or at least as a cool linkedin display, of some of my skills I have learned on the way.</p>

 ###

-<h2 align="left">Some of the things I use and have learned</h2>
+<h2 align="left">Some of the things I use/used and have learned</h2>

 ###